PrefectHQ/prefect/docs/guides/deployment/overriding-job-variables.md

 Let's look at how to do that.

-## How to override job variables on a Deployment
+## How to override job variables on a deployment
 Say we have the following repo structure:
 ```
 » tree